Does He Love You: Content

-The song features a vocal battle between two female narrators,the wife and the mistress of the same man.
+The song features a vocal battle between two female narrators, the wife and the mistress of the same man.
 Both women know that the man is being unfaithful to them and are wondering who he truly loves.

 Music video

 The big-budget, Jon Small-directed video was filmed over 3 days in mid-1993.
 It begins with Reba in her dressing room wearing a lilac feather gown, where she sees a picture of her lover, which she glances at.
 It then shows Linda as a professional actress at a movie premiere, then cuts back to Reba smashing the picture with a metal object.
 Reba shows up in a limo with the same man.
 The two women are seen then in a photo shoot holding an award and the man in the background.

 The next scene shows Linda and the man flirting in a hotel bar.
 Reba appears wearing a white suit, standing behind a glass and wood wall, as if not to be noticed by Linda.
 She sees what is really going on, and Linda notices her, only to come over to her and begin singing the second chorus.

 It then briefly goes back to the dressing room, where Reba continues to smash her lover's picture.
 The next scene shows Reba approaching Linda's house in the pouring rain at night, while Linda stands on her porch as they sing the bridge.

 The scene then shifts to the next day, where Reba watches from afar as Linda and the man are seen on a speedboat, where he hugs her, implying that Linda is who he truly loves.
 Reba finally smiles as the boat leaves the dock and then explodes.

-After the song is complete, the director (portrayed by actor Rob Reiner) yells "Cut!" and shows Reba and the crew the footage.
+After the song is complete, the director (portrayed by actor/director Rob Reiner) yells "Cut!" and shows Reba and the crew the footage as Reiner was directing the 1994 movie North of which McEntire starred in which was filming around the same time as the music video.

 Prior to shooting for the video, McEntire had a basal-cell carcinoma on her forehead removed and so the costume designer, Sandi Spika, had McEntire's hair placed over the spot to cover up the bandage, as well as using scarves as part of the outfits.